Mansfield College Chapel

 Mansfield College Chapel is an inclusive space where everyone is welcome and all are celebrated and affirmed.
 Students and staff are encouraged to participate in all aspects of worship which is always ecumenical in its nature.
 If you are interested in reading or leading prayers, please contact the Chaplain.

 Mansfield has an active choir that is open to all and performs at chapel services.
-If you are interested in the choir, contact: firstname.lastname@example.org
+Chapel services may also include music contributions from Mansfield students and staff - we hope you will consider sharing your talents with the community in this way.

 Mansfield College Chaplaincy

 Mansfield College has its roots in the Nonconformist tradition of the Church.
 The chaplaincy continues in that tradition, challenging and responding to the needs of the community in which it lives.
 The chaplaincy also holds special discussion groups such as: Queer Spirituality and Table Talks on Social Justice issues.
 Details of these meetings can be found in the Virtual Quad.

 Celebrating the diversity of Mansfield College.

 Celebrating the sacred in our midst